zachkurfirst/advice-generator-app/README.md

 In the past, I've typically used third-party API's when working with web frameworks such as React.
 In this challenge, I was working in vanilla JS, so it was interesting to see how you can render API data via DOM manipulation.

 Below are the two functions that fetch and render the `id` and `advice` from the advice API.
+(Note: I've removed the button styling aspects of the function to specifically call out the API interaction)

 ```js
 const fetchAdvice = async () => {